-- Fill in the general settings, giving the In-app a name, linking it to the app, selecting Recipient source as Audience to target your segment and ticking the Update audience from segment once per day option (as a result your segment will be dynamically updated, in this example once per day, so as new users who download the app will also be added).
+- Fill in the general settings, giving the in-app message a name, linking it to the app, selecting Recipient source as Audience to target your segment and ticking the Update audience from segment once per day option (as a result your segment will be dynamically updated, in this example once per day, so as new users who download the app will also be added).

-- On the Content Creation page select an In-app template to use as the basis of your message.
+- On the Content Creation page select an in-app template to use as the basis of your message.
 In this case, select the Multi-step option.

 - In the Preview pane select the desired template from the three options shown for each step within the process.